iDave2/DockerWiki/README.md

 (not images) were destroyed and recreated, they would again need to have a database and local settings created.

-In order for these important artifacts to end up in image layers rather than volatile container memory, we use a Dockerfile that copies them into the image from a folder previously created by `backrest.sh`:
+In order for these artifacts to end up in image layers rather than volatile container memory, we use a Dockerfile that copies them into the image from a folder previously created by `backrest.sh` (i.e., a backup):
 ```bash
 $ cake --installer restore=./hub
 ```
 This is how the Docker Hub images corresponding to this git repository were created.

-TODO: Also mention newer method for saving a container as a new image...
+Also see `docker commit`, another method to commit changes from a running container into a new image.

 ---